 Retailers remain cautious and observant when it comes to consumer behavior.
 Soon, when consumer expectations become clearer, retailers will spring into action with IT spending related to connected devices, BOPIS, automation, projects needing to be completed that have been delayed, etc. Service organizations that keep their fingers on the pulse of these developments in consumer behavior will be ready for that flurry of work.

 If you are interested in learning more about how Field Nation can help you meet demand, connect with our team for more information about on-demand labor and navigating the changing field service landscape.

 Wael Mohammed has been in the technology industry for three decades.
 He has held leadership roles in startups and large enterprises, including SPS Commerce, IBM, and Target.
-Wael is currently the Executive Vice President of Strategy at Field Nation, and oversees strategy, product management, product design, and data science.
+Wael is currently the Executive Vice President of Product Management & Strategy at Field Nation, and oversees strategy, product management, product design, and data science.
 He is a master in identifying product and market growth opportunities, taking new products to market, and maximizing product performance.

 As more work becomes available, skilled contractors discover new work options and projects that fit their skills.
 These opportunities foster a more profound sense of career opportunity and afford contractors better lifestyle choices.Blog

 Whether your business is trying to scale or cut back on costs, there is a path forward, and it’s one savvy service leaders have leveraged to slash labor costs, boost efficiency, and protect profitability.Webinar

 Join a Field Nation product expert to experience platform features, see real-world applications, and learn first-hand how you can unlock on-demand labor cost, quality, and coverage data to optimize your service delivery.Webinar